rimsa/dumpcfgs/README.md

     $ ./dumpcfgs -p dot /bin/sleep 0x401540 > cfg-0x401540.dot

-Afterwards, you can generate the control flow graph using the graphviz tool dot as a PNG (examble below) or a PDF (using -Tpdf) for improved resolution.
+Afterwards, you can generate the control flow graph using the graphviz tool dot as a PNG (as exemplified below) or as a PDF (using -Tpdf instead) for improved resolution.

     $ dot -Tpng -o cfg-0x401540.png cfg-0x401540.dot